cisagov/ScubaGear/docs/configuration/scubaconfigapp.md

-# SCuBAConfig Module
+# ScubaConfigApp Module

-The SCuBAConfig module provides a graphical user interface for creating and managing SCuBAGear configuration files.
-This module contains the PowerShell functions and resources needed to launch the configuration UI and manage SCuBAGear settings.
+The ScubaConfigApp is a PowerShell-driven UI built with Windows Presentation Framework.
+It’s not an executable—it’s lightweight, portable, and supports any Microsoft OS with graphical UI.

 ## Overview

-SCuBAConfig is a PowerShell module that includes:
+ScubaConfigApp module contains these elements:

 - **Configuration UI**: WPF-based graphical interface for creating YAML configuration files
 - **Configuration Management**: Functions for loading, validating, and exporting SCuBAGear configurations